Dental Crowns – Clifton Park, NY

 What Can I Expect in a Dental Crown Procedure?

 The first step in receiving a crown involves taking several detailed molds of your teeth.
-Dr. Laurie Singh then removes any decay and reshapes your tooth’s surface to accurately fit your temporary crown with cement.
+Dr. Milward then removes any decay and reshapes your tooth’s surface to accurately fit your temporary crown with cement.
 The temporary crown keeps your tooth healthy while the dental lab produces your customized dental crown.
 Once the new dental crown is ready, the team removes the temporary crown, cleans your teeth, checks your bite, and ensures that your teeth spacing is accurate.
 Your new dental crown is then placed.

 Regular checkups and maintenance are required to keep a healthy dental crown.
 Dental crowns are extremely durable and are expected to last for many years.
 However, like most dental restorations, they may need to be replaced eventually.
 To learn more about dental crowns and to schedule an initial consultation at Adirondack Dental Group, call today.